Nonac/PIMS/Report/System_design/README.md

 * [Bootstrap4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - *A free and open-source CSS framework directed at responsive, mobile-first front-end web development.* We use the toolkit of Bootstrap4 including CSS and JavaScript components as the front-end template.
 * [Echarts](https://echarts.apache.org/en/index.html) - *A powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts.* This library is used in the [user_account.js](../../web_application/user_account.js) to render the chart of statistical data of parking time.

-* [jQuery](https://jquery.com/) - *Simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation.* We use this to manipulate DOM elements and get the element's width and height dynamicaly for rendering Echarts.
+* [jQuery](https://jquery.com/) - *Simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation.* We use this to manipulate DOM elements and get the element's width and height dynamically for rendering Echarts.

-* [Paho JavaScript Client](https://www.eclipse.org/paho/clients/js/) - *MQTT browser-based client library written in Javascript that uses WebSockets to connect to an MQTT Broker.* Establish connection with broker by this library.
+* [Paho JavaScript Client](https://www.eclipse.org/paho/clients/js/) - *MQTT browser-based client library written in JavaScript that uses WebSockets to connect to an MQTT Broker.* Establish connection with broker by this library.